 How about going through the process of being a client with them?

 Let's say you want to work in the bank, how about you seek to understand how to open a bank account.
 Understand the internal process which impacts your targeted role.
-This step will come handy during interview process to solve the pain of employers with the real-life experience.
+This step will come in handy during the interview process to solve the pain of employers with real-life experience.

-Try opening the bank account, log in to their website, visit their branch, call the call center, there are many things you could research on, but try to connect the dots to the role you are applying for.
+Try opening a bank account, log in to their website, visit their branch, call the call center, there are many things you could research, but try to connect the dots to the role you are applying for.
 Make a mini little project for informational interviews or future job interviews.

 Do you like the client experience overall?

-Is there a metrics to measure customer satisfactions?
+Is there a metric to measure customer satisfaction?

 How did they treat you as a client?

-What do you think about website experience, could the experience or process be way better?
+What do you think about the website experience, could the experience or process be way better?

 Is there anything you disliked, and you might have recommendations?

-Bring your experience to the interviews, make a list on PowerPoint recommendations.
+Bring your experience to the interviews, and make a list of PowerPoint recommendations.
 Leave your work behind.
-See, nobody will be doing these kind of research.
+See, nobody will be doing this kind of research.
 You need to stand out by going above and beyond if you want to get in!

-As your current client, I would also love to understand what are the measures which is currently being implemented to avoid longer wait time.
+As your current client, I would also love to understand what are the measures which are currently being implemented to avoid long wait times.